ljia-ch/aws_data_lake/README.md

 #### Data Source

-Linkso to two dataset in S3
+Links to two dataset in S3

 * Song data: s3://udacity-dend/song_data
 * Log data: s3://udacity-dend/log_data

-There are two types of data related to this project:
+Two types of source data file for this project:

 * **Song** Dataset: <br>
     A subset of real data from the [Million Song Dataset](http://millionsongdataset.com/).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
 For example, here are filepaths to two files in this dataset.